MuttData/muttlib/README.md

 pipx install pylint --verbose
 ```

-Once that's done then simply run `pre-commit install` and you are good to go: every time
+Once that's done, `cd` into the repo where `.pre-commit-config.yaml` exists, run
-you do a `git commit` it will run the `pre-commit` hooks defined in
+`pre-commit install` and you are good to go: every time you do a `git commit` it will run
-`.pre-commit-config.yaml`.
+the `pre-commit` hooks defined in `.pre-commit-config.yaml`.

 ## Local install of binaries